grislyeye/grislyeye.com/posts/black-griffin-session-36.md

 </dd>

 <dt>Ba'Raknul</dt>
-<dd>waits patiently, watching Orin for any slips, knowing how sly Ben is.</dd>
+<dd class="action">waits patiently, watching Orin for any slips, knowing how sly Ben is.</dd>
 </dl>

 <p>Meanwhile, the boy reappears carrying manacles, which he holds out for Ba to take.</p>